- Religious Tourism

 Leon Battista Alberti Journey into Classicism

-The Temple of San Sebastiano is influenced by elements of a classical Helenistic temple, while the Basilica of Sant'Andrea is more inspired by the structure of an Etruscan temple.
+The front of the Temple Leon Battista Alberti draws on the elements of a classical temple, while the Basilica of Sant'Andrea is more inspired by an Italic-Etruscan temple style.